dermesser/libsocket/DOCUMENTATION.md

 in examples/.
 They compile fine on most modern Linux systems and should work out of the box**

-Note: The manpage extracts come from the manpages delivered with Debian (Linux manpages), usually created by the man-pages project, and the OpenBSD manpage extracts come from http://www.openbsd.org/cgi-bin/man.cgi.
+Note: The manpage extracts come from the manpages delivered with Debian (Linux manpages), usually created by the man-pages project, and the OpenBSD manpage extracts come from http://www.openbsd.org/cgi-bin/man.cgi

+## Compile time configuration

+If the macro `VERBOSE` is defined, libsocket prints error messages on STDERR device.
+Typically, you specify it in the compile command:

+	gcc -DVERBOSE ...

+Usually, you'll use this option during development, but disable it when you finished the application.

 ### Usage of flags